Planning-nl/vue3-i18n/README.md

 console.log(formatDate(new Date(), "short"));
 ```

-Notice that it gracefully falls back to the browser-detected locale formats.

 ### Lazy loading

-You could fetch the data in json format and then run a `patch<any>`.
-The reactivity would automatically update your
+If you really need this (although I wonder if anyone really does..), you could fetch the data in json format and then
-application once the data is loaded.
+run a `patch<any>`.
+The reactivity would automatically update your application once the data is loaded.

 ## Browser support

 Browser support for this module matches Vue3 browser support.

+Most importantly it relies on `Proxy`, so that means all modern browsers are supported but IE11 is not.

 ## License
 [Apache](https://opensource.org/licenses/Apache-2.0)